Maps: Digital | Analogue

 Programme

-09:15 - Registration with tea and coffee in Blackwell Hall
+With tea and coffee in Blackwell Hall.

-10:00 - Welcome
+10:00 Welcome Remarks

-Architect and graphic designer Eric de Broche des Combes from the Harvard Graduate School of Design will take us on a journey into another dimension: the world of native digital maps and maps in online game design.
+Architect and graphic designer Eric de Broche des Combes from the Harvard Graduate School of Design will take us on a journey into another dimension: the world of born native digital maps and maps in online game design.

 Leading globe authority Sylvia Sumira will take us behind the scenes in her work as an expert and conservator of historic printed globes.